spurdow/gcm-client-library/README.md

 }
 ````

-*and your goods to goes!
+*and your good to go!